IndrarajBiswas/DeFi-SaveTogether/docs/project-docs/03_frontend_app.md

 ## Interacting with Smart Contracts

 The frontend uses the `wagmi` library to interact with the smart contracts.
-The `wagmi` configuration can be found in `lib/viem.ts`.
-This file sets up the connection to the blockchain and defines the contract ABIs and addresses.
+The runtime configuration lives in `pages/_app.tsx`, which picks a chain definition from `lib/chains.ts` based on environment variables.

 Throughout the application, `wagmi`'s React Hooks are used to: